Wednesday, 2 October 2019

 TEMPLE TIMINGS

-The temple will be kept opened between 08.00 hrs to 10.00 hrs and 17.00 hrs to 19.00 hrs.
+The temple will be kept open between 08.00 hrs and 10.00 hrs and between 17.00 hrs and 19.00 hrs.

 CONTACT DETAILS:

-The following mobile numbers +91 9787853732 and 9865281801 or 9486909166 and Land line 04364 266542 may be contacted for further details.
+The following mobile numbers are +91 9787853732 and 9865281801 or 9486909166, and the landline is 04364 266542. may be contacted for further details.

 HOW TO REACH:

-This place Keezhachalai is about 2 KM from Thiruvali Sri Lakshmi Narasimha Swamy temple.
+This place Keezhachalai is about 2 km from Thiruvali Sri Lakshmi Narasimha Swamy temple.

-Keezhachalai is about 8 KM from Sirkazhi, 33 KM from Chidambaram.
+Keezhachalai is about 8 km from Sirkazhi, 33 km from Chidambaram.
 Nearest Railway station is Sirkazhi.

 ---OM SHIVAYA NAMA---